syifbhuiyan/syifbhuiyan.github.io/index.md

   A Computational Social Science project utilizing Python, FCC reverse-geocoding APIs, and Two-Way Fixed-Effects regression to empirically isolate the causal impact of temperature variances on US agricultural outputs.

 - [Social Media Sentiment & Topic Extraction](projects/social-media-nlp.md)
   A Computational Text Analysis project using Python, VADER, and Gensim.
 Built an automated pipeline to clean unstructured social media comments, quantify public sentiment, and extract latent discourse topics using Latent Dirichlet Allocation (LDA).
+This text-processing pipeline can be adapted to scrape and analyze unstructured economic policy documents, agricultural news sentiment, or commodity market reports.

 - [The Airbnb Effect: NYC Housing Markets](projects/airbnb-housing-impact.md)
   A Computational Social Science project using Python and OLS Regression to quantify how short-term rental density impacts local housing prices across 164 NYC neighborhoods.